Etiology of Vaginitis

 Vaginitis is diagnosed using clinical criteria and in-office or laboratory testing.

-Clinical criteria and in-office testing are the most cost-effective way to diagnose infectious vaginitis.
-However, if findings are inconclusive, the discharge may be cultured for fungi or trichomonads.
-Also, some relatively new diagnostic tests are commercially available for clinical use (1–5 Diagnosis references Vaginitis is infectious or noninfectious inflammation of the vaginal mucosa, sometimes with inflammation of the vulva.
+Clinical criteria and in-office testing are the most cost-effective way to diagnose bacterial vaginosis or vaginal candidiasis.
+For candidal infection, culture may be performed if microscopy is inconclusive or symptoms recur or persist after treatment; antimicrobial sensitivity should be tested to detect fluconazole-resistant Candida.
+Also, some molecular diagnostic tests are commercially available for clinical use (1–5 Diagnosis references Vaginitis is infectious or noninfectious inflammation of the vaginal mucosa, sometimes with inflammation of the vulva.
 Symptoms include vaginal discharge, irritation, pruritus, and erythema... read more ).

-A foreign body: If children have vaginal discharge, a vaginal foreign body is suspected.
+A foreign body: If children have vaginal discharge, a vaginal foreign body may be present.

 Cervicitis Cervicitis Cervicitis is infectious or noninfectious inflammation of the cervix.
-Findings may include vaginal discharge, vaginal bleeding, and cervical erythema and friability.
-Women are tested for infectious... read more : Cervical discharge due to cervicitis can resemble that of vaginitis.
+Findings may include cervical or vaginal discharge and cervical erythema and friability.
+Diagnosis is with tests for cervical... read more : Cervical discharge due to cervicitis can resemble that of vaginitis.

-Pelvic inflammatory disease Pelvic Inflammatory Disease (PID) Pelvic inflammatory disease (PID) is a polymicrobial infection of the upper female genital tract: the cervix, uterus, fallopian tubes, and ovaries; abscess may occur.
-PID may be sexually transmitted... read more (PID): Abdominal pain, cervical motion tenderness, or cervical inflammation suggests PID.
+PID Pelvic Inflammatory Disease (PID) Pelvic inflammatory disease (PID) is a polymicrobial infection of the upper female genital tract: the cervix, uterus, fallopian tubes, and ovaries; abscess may occur.
+PID may be caused by sexually... read more : An upper genital tract infection may also cause cervical discharge.
+Abdominal pain, cervical motion tenderness, or cervical inflammation suggests PID.

-Cancer Introduction to Gynecologic Tumors Gynecologic cancers often involve the uterus, ovaries, cervix, vulva, vagina, fallopian tubes, or the peritoneum.
-Gestational trophoblastic disease is a group of proliferative disorders originating... read more : Discharge that is watery, bloody, or both may result from vulvar, vaginal, or cervical cancer; cancers can be differentiated from vaginitis by examination and Papanicolaou (Pap) tests.
+Cancer Introduction to Gynecologic Tumors Gynecologic cancers involve the uterus, ovaries, cervix, vulva, vagina, fallopian tubes, or peritoneum.
+Gestational trophoblastic disease is a group of proliferative disorders originating from... read more : Discharge that is watery, bloody, or both may result from vulvar, vaginal, or cervical cancer; cancers can be differentiated from vaginitis by examination, Papanicolaou (Pap) tests, and biopsy.

-Skin disorders: Vaginal pruritus and discharge may result from skin disorders (eg, psoriasis Psoriasis Psoriasis is an inflammatory disease that manifests most commonly as well-circumscribed, erythematous papules and plaques covered with silvery scales.
+Skin disorders: Vaginal pruritus and/or discharge may result from vulvar dermatoses (eg, lichen planus Lichen Planus Lichen planus is a recurrent, pruritic, inflammatory eruption characterized by small, discrete, polygonal, flat-topped, violaceous papules that may coalesce into rough scaly plaques, often accompanied... read more , lichen sclerosus Lichen Sclerosus Lichen sclerosus is an inflammatory dermatosis of unknown cause, possibly autoimmune, that usually affects the anogenital area.
+Diagnosis is usually clinical and supported by skin biopsy.
+Treatment... read more ) or other vulvar skin disorders (eg, psoriasis Psoriasis Psoriasis is an inflammatory disease that manifests most commonly as well-circumscribed, erythematous papules and plaques covered with silvery scales.
 Multiple factors contribute, including... read more , tinea versicolor Tinea Versicolor Tinea versicolor is skin infection with Malassezia furfur that manifests as multiple asymptomatic scaly patches varying in color from white to tan to brown to pink.
-Diagnosis is based... read more ), which can usually be differentiated by history and skin findings.
+Diagnosis is based... read more ), which can usually be differentiated from infectious vaginitis by history and skin findings.

 3. Gaydos CA, Beqaj S, Schwebke JR, et al: Clinical validation of a test for the diagnosis of vaginitis.
 Obstet Gynecol 130 (1):181–189, 2017. doi: 10.1097/AOG.0000000000002090